gisma/forgenius-pp/README.md

 # forgenius-pp
-Forwarding Site to forgenius-pp the repo for Deliverable D3.1 (UMR)

-Please finde the full Repository at the UMR-GitLab Repository [forgenius-pp](https://gitlab.uni-marburg.de/reudenba/forgenius-pp/),
+Due to the huge amount auf data this is a forwarding to the UMR-GitLab Repository [forgenius-pp](https://gitlab.uni-marburg.de/reudenba/forgenius-pp/) which  holds the Deliverables D3.1 (UMR).